 At HigherEchelon, we believe in playing to win.
 Our strategic planning services help organizations achieve success by working with key leaders to align organizational behaviors with strategic goals.
 HigherEchelon helps optimize organizational performance by ensuring you are not only doing things right but doing the right things.
 Strategic Planning is a conceptual style of planning that simply looks at where the organization is now, where it wants to go, and captures how it will get there.
-It is not about problem solving – it is about problem framing, and not every plan is a strategic plan.
+It is not about problem-solving – it is about problem framing, and not every plan is a strategic plan.

-A Strategic Plan is a tool that provides guidance in fulfilling a mission with maximum efficiency and impact.
+Tool that provides guidance in fulfilling a mission with maximum efficiency and impact.
 If it is to be effective and useful, it should articulate specific goals and describe the action steps and resources needed to accomplish them.
 As a rule, most strategic plans should be reviewed and revamped every three to five years.

-An Operating Plan is a coordinated set of tasks for carrying out the critical goals delineated in a strategic plan.
+A coordinated set of tasks for carrying out the critical goals delineated in a strategic plan.
 Accordingly, it goes into greater detail than the strategic plan from which it is derived, spelling out time frames and the roles of individual staff and board members, for example.
 It also has a shorter horizon than a strategic plan — usually one fiscal year.

-- Phase One: Defining your vision.
 The vision should not only paint the picture of where you want your organization to go, but it should also give reference to a milestone or objective that can be measured against so the organization will know when they have arrived.

-- Phase Three: Identifying the critical goals.
 In phase three we will examine the S.W.O.T. analysis and begin to identify problems to solve and opportunities to exploit.
 These obstacles and opportunities are the foundation for the critical goals that lead to realizing the organization’s vision.